Foodie Friends Weekend in the City With Soul

 Java Jolt: Coffee in JXN

 “Coffee weather?”
-In my office (and house), anytime is coffee time, cold-brewed and iced, equally welcomed alongside a hot Americana or fresh-brewed cup o’ joe.
+In my office (and house), anytime is coffee time, cold-brewed and iced, equally welcomed alongside a hot Americano or fresh-brewed cup o’ joe.